emberjs/website/source/blog/2015-02-07-ember-1-10-0-released.md

 version at or after 0.1.12, remove their application's Handlebars dependency, and modify the Brocfile to not load Handlebars.
 [This diff](https://github.com/rwjblue/components-in-subdirs/commit/78e7ed2d072f42d9cf0fd3d9fc2376f106ab762e)
-shows the changes needed to upgrade an Emeber-CLI app to 1.10.
+shows the changes needed to upgrade an Ember-CLI app to 1.10.

 Ember App-Kit users should upgrade to Ember-CLI.